Spiral Antidepressant Withdrawal Field Guide

 Embracing Partial Success

-We reframe "partial" outcomes not as failures but as informed decisions reached through the journey.
-The Flourish OS offers tools to help track and evaluate these personalized outcomes.
+We reframe these "partial" outcomes not as failures but as informed decisions you've reached collaboratively throughout your tapering journey.
+Tools can help you track and evaluate these personalized outcomes effectively.

 Minimal Effective Dose

-If the patient and clinician decide to hold at a low dose long-term (sometimes called minimal effective dose maintenance), document that as the new plan.
+If you and your clinician collaboratively decide to maintain a low dose long-term (sometimes referred to as minimal effective dose maintenance), this should be clearly documented as your new treatment plan.

-For example, "Patient tapered from 100 mg to 25 mg sertraline and feels stable; due to two prior relapse attempts off entirely, will continue 25 mg indefinitely and monitor."
+For example, if you taper from 100 mg to 25 mg sertraline and feel stable, but have had two prior relapse attempts when coming off entirely, you might decide to continue 25 mg indefinitely and monitor.

 The Spiral Continues: Long-Term Growth and Co-Creation